-Friends of Chamber Music has been delighted to have Margaret Chula as its Poet Laureate for three seasons, from 2010-2011 through the 2012-13 season.
+Friends of Chamber Music was delighted to have Margaret Chula as its Poet Laureate for three seasons, from 2010-2011 through the 2012-13 season.
 Ms. Chula was charged with creating original poems following each of the concerts in the Classic Series, as well as poems after select Not So Classic and Vocal Arts Series concerts.
 The poems are posted on the Friends of Chamber Music website and appeared in print in program books throughout the season.

 Ms. Chula’s poems capture the essence of the concert in some way, but each poem has a different focus.
 We think you’ll find that the rhythm of words is not unlike the rhythm of music and we hope we have enhanced the listener’s experience in a novel and interesting way by combining these two wonderful art forms.

 See links on the left sidebar to read poems from each of the three seasons.
 More about Margaret Chula.